mastercake10/spaceio-docs/docs/plugin/dropedit2/usage.md

 ### Command Tag

 The Command Tag allows you to execute (via console) a defined command upon drop.
 It acts like a normal item within the drop inventory, but will execute a command instead of dropping it.
-It also will replace `%player` with the player name.
+It also will replace `%player%` with the player name.

 ### Batch Container